 ‘Tis the season for indulgence, and whether it be a festive holiday party or a family dinner, we are surrounded by extravagant foods and alcoholic drinks.

-Although many of us only gain an extra pound during the holiday period, that extra pound may build up over the coming years and contribute to obesity later in life, according to the National Institutes of Health (NIH).
+Although many of us only gain an extra pound during the holiday period, that extra pound may build up over the coming years and

 Excessive stress raises appetite and cravings for sugary and fatty foods, and chronic drinking can further